-Using Legos during retrospectives is a great way to trigger thought and action.
+Using Legos during Agile retrospectives is a great way to trigger thought and action.
 The wordlessness and physicality of the exercises activates a different part of the brain and can lead to important insights that might be missed otherwise.

 So grab your bag of Legos and get your team building.